lmomoh91/JsonEx./README.md

 # Springboard-Projects-Repository

-# This repository is used to display all my data analytics projects.
+# This repository is used to display all my data analytics projects and all associated coding.